iandrosov/iandrosov.github.io/_posts/2018-11-10-Lightning-Community-Knowledge.md

 onlineArticleMasterVersionId: ka0J00000005YlFIAU
 ```

-As you see this returened an article metadata and importantly a URL to next call to get actuall article data.
+As you see this returned an article metadata and importantly a URL to next call to get actual article data.
 We will call that next.

 ```
 /services/data/v44.0/knowledgeManagement/articleVersions/masterVersions/ka0J00000005YlFIAU